smanzing/UdacityTennis/README.md

 **Observation Space**: For each agent, we observe 8 variables that are the position and velocity of the ball and racket.

-**Action Space**: For each agent, we have two continuous actions corresponding to the horizontal movement towards and away from the net, and the vertical movement of jumping.
+**Action Space**: For each agent, we have two actions corresponding to the horizontal movement towards and away from the net, and the vertical movement of jumping.

 **Duration**: The task is episodic.